emanuelegiona/ns3-ext-process/manual/3-usage.md

 bool ExternalProcess::Read(std::string &str, bool &hasNext);
 ```

-Reads a line from the input named pipe (process --> ns-3) and returns it as a string.

-Arguments:
+Reads a string from the external process through the socket.

+Parameters:

-- (OUT) `str` String read from the named pipe (if return is True; discard otherwise).
+- `[out] str` String read (if return is True; discard otherwise).

-- (OUT) `hasNext` Whether there is going to be a next line or not.
+- `[out] hasNext` Whether there is going to be a next line or not.

 Returns:

 - True if the operation is successful, False otherwise.

-Warning:
-- This operation may be blocking.
+> This operation may be blocking.